 “Vasher,” Bebid said, leaning in even further.
 “I’m not lying when I say that I can’t help you here.
 I’m not the right one.
 My lady isn’t interested in these kinds of political games, and I move in the wrong circles.”

 Vasher remained quiet, judging the man’s sincerity.
-BioChromatic aura rose around the priest, making the air warp just slightly, glowing and colored like light pushed through a prism.
+The man’s BioChromatic aura made the colors glow brightly around him, and to one with the First Heightening, the air seemed to warp just slightly.
+Like the air on a hot day.

 “All right,” Vasher said.
 “Who, then?”

 Bebid relaxed, using his napkin to wipe his brow.
 “I don’t know,” he said.
-“Maybe one of Truefire’s priests?
+“Maybe one of Mercystar’s priests?
 You could also try Bluefingers, I suppose.”

 “Bluefingers?
 That’s an odd name for a God.”

 “Bluefingers isn’t a God,” Bebid said, chuckling.
 “That’s just a nickname.
 He’s the High Place steward, head of the scribes.
-Bluefingers the Anal.
+Those who follow him like to call him ‘Bluefingers the Anal.’
 He pretty much keeps the Court running--if anyone knows anything about this faction, it will be him.
 Of course, he’s so stiff and straight, you’ll have a hard time breaking him.”

 “You’d be surprised,” Vasher said, shoveling the last bit of rice into his mouth.
 “I got you, didn’t I?”